graphpql/graphpinator/docs/README.md

 ### Type system

-This section includes detailed information about how this library represents GraphQL typesystem.
+This section includes detailed information about how this library represents the GraphQL typesystem.

 #### GraphQL type abstractions: